-C) The defender selects a champion from his hand or pool and presents it as the defending card - The player may not add any cards to the defending champion at this time.
-However, if the defender came from the player's pool, he may already have some attached cards.
-If there is no defense, the realm is razed.
+C) The defender selects a champion from his hand or pool and presents it as the defending card - At this time, the player may not add any cards to the defending champion.
+Although, the defender might already have a few cards attached if he came from the player's pool.
+In the absence of a defense, the realm is razed.

 D) The attacker's special power and attached cards activate first, followed by the defender's special power and attached cards - The precise order that cards activate can be found in the section on Order of Activation.
 The defender is discarded if an attacker wins the round by activating his special power before the defender gets to use his.
 The realm is razed.

 E) Compare the total levels of each side -Besides realms and holdings, it is also essential to consider magical items, artifacts, events, spells, etc., that affect the combat.
 It is the side that has the largest total that wins.
 When there is a tie, the defender wins.